dcutting/Song/README.md

 "hello".startsWith?("he")
 ```

-As usual, if the values that match these variables are floats, the pattern match will throw an error because floats are not equatable.
+As usual, if the values that match pattern variables are floats, the pattern match will throw an error because floats are not equatable.

 ### When